 Saga Prefectural Space and Science Museum, Space and science museum in Takeo, Japan

-The museum was founded in July 1999 and emerged as a regional center for space education in Saga Prefecture.
-Its architecture was designed by AXS Satow and has shaped the institution's appearance since its opening.
+The museum opened in July 1999 as a regional center for science education in Saga Prefecture, with a focus on making astronomy accessible to the public.
+The building was designed by the architecture firm AXS Satow, and its form has remained unchanged since opening day.

 The community of curious travelers